PSYCHOSIDX/Placement-Website/README.md

 A simple placement website for Engineering Colleges .

-Made with HTML CSS JAVASCRIPT PHP AND BOOTSTRAP 4
+Made with HTML CSS JAVASCRIPT SQL PHP AND BOOTSTRAP 4

 Contains 3 Main Modules :